rybalena/multimodal_eval/README.md

 ### 2. Install model backends (⚠️ Required)

 MultimodalEvalCore will not work without at least one model installed.
-See the full [Installation Models Guide](docs/installation_models.md), or use quick steps below:
+See the full [Model Installation Guide](docs/model_installation.md), or use quick steps below:

 - **LLaVA via Ollama**
   ```bash